Physician Practice Valuation

 As a Certified Valuation Analyst and medical practice consultant, I focus exclusively on healthcare valuations.
 Here are a few things you should know about the valuation process.

-As I mentioned, there are several reasons why your medical practice might need a valuation.
+As I mentioned, there are several reasons why you need medical practice valuation.
 These include the following:

 • You’re selling your practice to a third party.